-- 78. Businesses will be reimbursed after full wages have been paid. - 79.
+- 77.78.
+Businesses will be reimbursed after full wages have been paid. - 78.79.
 Businesses must maintain their usual pay schedules (e.g. weekly, monthly pay) with employees as per the first quarter of 2020.
-The employer must have paid the employee's wage prior to claiming under the scheme. - 80.
+The employer must have paid the employee's wage prior to claiming under the scheme. - 79.80.
 Businesses will need to complete a dedicated online form, which will be available at the beginning of May 2020.
-This will need to be completed for each qualifying month in arrears. - 81.
-Additional information will be required if a business is applying for the special exemption from the requirement to pay the balance of an employee's wages not covered by this scheme. - 82.
-The A Quarter 2020 contribution schedule which was due on 15th April 2020 must be submitted prior to application for this scheme (acknowledging that Businesses employing less than 80 employees can defer certain payments under a Government deferral due to COVID-19). - 83.
+This will need to be completed for each qualifying month in arrears. - 80.81.
+Additional information will be required if a business is applying for the special exemption from the requirement to pay the balance of an employee's wages not covered by this scheme. - 81.82.
+The A Quarter 2020 contribution schedule which was due on 15th April 2020 must be submitted prior to application for this scheme (acknowledging that Businesses employing less than 80 employees can defer certain payments under a Government deferral due to COVID-19). - 82.83.
 The dedicated online form will require businesses to provide their contact details, select their relevant industry from a list of SIC Codes, bank details, names of every worker (including social security numbers) and the wages they have been paid for that month.
 Businesses will also be required to make formal declarations related to each of the conditions of the scheme.
-Additional declarations and information will be required for the special exemption scheme, including the value per person of the contribution from the business (if any) to that worker's wages.
+Additional declarations and information will be required for the special exemption scheme, including the value per person of the contribution from the business (if any) to that worker's wages. - 83.84.
+Claims for the standard scheme will be processed within five working days of receipt and the applicant will be notified by email whether their claim is successful (and a breakdown of payment) or unsuccessful (and reason why).
+The e-mail will contain contact information if further clarification is required.
+Claims for the special exemption scheme may take longer to process.
+Payments will then be made by BACS to the customer's nominated bank account and will take a further three working days to arrive.

-Guidance Version 5 - published 31 July 2020 ((Valid for August claims - made in September)
+Guidance Version 54 - published 31 July0 June 2020 (Valid for August claims - made in September)